rutvikjoshi63/INeuron_Internship/README.md

 2. Check use of ensure_annotations to restrict usuage of datatype We have research/trials.ipynb to check functionalities or code checking
 ___
+# 5. Data Ingestion
+## 5.1 Setup
-## 4.11 Update files in below order
+Create 01_data_ingestion.ipynb file in research folder & Update files in below order
 - config.yaml
-- schema.yaml
 - params.yaml # skip initially
 - entity (data_ingestion.ipynb, constants/__init__.py)
 - configuration manager in src config